M0Fawzy/Data-Job-Analysis/README.md

 ORDER BY salary_year_avg DESC
 LIMIT 100;
 ```
-Key Observations From The Data:
-- The highest-paying position is a Data Analyst role with a salary of $650,000
-- The majority of top-paying roles are leadership or senior positions

 ![image](https://github.com/user-attachments/assets/e2a27949-3fe2-4db0-a426-6d8e61d5327b)

 *Bar Chart Made In Power BI That Showcases The Top 10 Highest Paying Jobs*

+**Breakdown Of The Results:**
+- The highest-paying position is a Data Analyst role with a salary of $650,000.
+- The majority of top-paying roles are leadership or senior positions.

 ### 2. Top Paying Jobs Skills (`Top_Paying_Jobs_Skills.sql`)
 Analyzes The Most Common Skills Required In The Top 100 Highest-Paying Data Analyst Positions.